shuvajitB/BART-model-for-summarizing-long-articles./README.md

 understand long articles, ensuring efficiency and accuracy, and can be adapted for specific domains to enhance summarization quality.

-For this project, I will be using the CNN/Dailymail dataset.
-The CNN/DailyMail Dataset is a collection of over 300,000 news articles written by journalists from CNN and the Daily Mail.
+For this project, I will be using the CNN/Dailymail dataset(https://huggingface.co/datasets/ZhongshengWang/Alpaca-cnn-dailymail).
+The CNN/DailyMail
+Dataset is a collection of over 300,000 news articles written by journalists from CNN and the Daily Mail.
 While it was originally designed for tasks like reading comprehension and answering questions in an abstract way, the latest version of the dataset can be used